 "Bringing the fashion industry closer together for continued commerce in an online B2B market place"

 Sourcing At Magic is probably the biggest sourcing trade show around.
-Twice a year the biggest design teams and buyers trek out to Las Vegas to get business done.
+Twice a year the biggest design teams and buyers trek out to Las Vegas to get business done and meet clothing factories from all over the world.

 I love Common Objective's resources for smaller startups and brands with a focus on sustainable and ethical manufacturing.
-They are a powerhouse of information and free resources.
-And, in my opinion, should be in every startup's brand's toolkit.
+They are a powerhouse of information and free resources that is dedicated to teaching fashion newbies.
+So, take advantage.

 Trust me, they are a huge help in finding clothing manufacturers for startups.